CTNOriginals/CTNGoUtils/README.md

 Some general utilities I use in all my go projects.

-> General documentation will follow leter.
+> General documentation will follow later.